 Another good reason to opt for a rooftop restoration is that it will extend your roof’s life.
 Commercial rooftops generally last for approximately 20 years.
 When you carry out roof restoration, you can add 5 to 10 years to your roof’s life.

 8. Restoration offers tax benefits.

-Roof restoration is categorized as a maintenance expense, while roof replacement is classified as capital expenditure.
-In many instances, you will pay a lower tax on upkeep by taking the current reduction versus capitalizing the cost and recovering the expense through depreciation.
+Roof restoration is categorized as a maintenance expense, while roof replacement is classified as a capital expenditure.
+You will pay a lower tax on upkeep in many instances by taking the current reduction versus capitalizing the cost and recovering the expense through depreciation.

 According to government rules, roofs depreciate after a 39-year schedule.
-Thus, since rooftops have a lifespan of 20 years, it’s prudent to prolong your roof’s functional life for as long as you possibly can.
+Thus, since rooftops have a lifespan of 20 years, it’s prudent to prolong your roof’s functional life for as long as possible.

 Roof restoration is vital to your house.
-By regularly inspecting and restoring your roof, you can help in maintaining the roof in good condition.
+Regularly inspecting and restoring your roof can help maintain the roof in good condition.
 A well-maintained roof will, in turn, increase in lifespan and save you a lot of money.
-Therefore, don’t wait until the damage shows up, perform a roof inspection and restoration today.
+Therefore, don’t wait until the damage shows up; perform a roof inspection and restoration today.